federgraph/federgraph-sample-data/README.md

 - Take it as an idea that seems to work.
 - We will need all three pieces of text data, also in the future.

+## imprinted
+Subfolder 'imprinted' holds png images with imprinted data.

+If you look at the first line of pixels in the image - the pixels appear reddish.
+The red channel of the pixel data has been overwritten to contains the model data of the image.
+You can drop the image onto the drop target of the application, and the app wil load the image.

 ## named
 A selection of text files with data for model and view parameters, and options.